orivio/super_orbital/player.md

 air, and go quite a bit higher.
 You have around 0.1 seconds, or 6 frames, to perform this, but if you want to jump absolutely as high as you possibly can, it would be frame perfect.

+### More precision when landing a jump
+In the first part of you jump, your previous momentum carries over and it's harder to start or stop moving horizontally.
+Once you start falling, though, there is less air friction, and you can determine where you want to land more precisely.